Lilianada/minispace.dev/docs/firebase-setup.md

    - Go to the [Firebase Console](https://console.firebase.google.com/)
    - Click "Add project" and follow the setup wizard
    - Enable Google Analytics if desired

+## Project Configuration

+There are two parts to Firebase configuration:
+1. Client-side Firebase SDK (for browser)
+2. Firebase Admin SDK (for server-side rendering)

+For the admin SDK setup, see [Firebase Admin Setup Guide](firebase-admin-setup.md)

 2. **Set up Firebase Authentication**
    - In your Firebase project, go to "Authentication"